akrovvidi/cse15l-lab-reports/lab2.md

 }
 ```

 In this screenshot, the methods that are called are StringServer and the StringServerHandler.
 The StringServer class is called to generate the port number and a working website to run the commands.
 The StringServerHandler method is called to handle requests and check for any "add-message" queries.
-The valid arguement for the StringServerHandler method would be a valid url of type URI.
+The valid argument for the StringServerHandler method would be a valid url of type URI.

 <img width="639" alt="messageEquals1" src="https://user-images.githubusercontent.com/122575272/215026711-1eeacdb3-db6e-4473-a785-43fadc4fda73.png">

-In this second screenshot, i changed add-message to "How are you" which makes the web server now print the previous message and the current message.
+In this second screenshot, I changed the add-message to "How are you" which makes the web server print the previous and current messages.
 Similar to the previous screenshot, the methods called are StringServer and StringServerHandler.
-However in this case, the ArrayList for messagesList is updated with another element to hold the String object and print it out.
+However, in this case, the ArrayList for messagesList is updated with another element to hold the String object and print it out.